-Water systems returned to compliance, and
+Water systems returned to compliance

-Non-construction funding agreements executed to support alternative solutions, remove financial barriers, and provide long-term operation and maintenance.
+Non-construction funding agreements executed to support alternative solutions, remove financial barriers, and provide long-term O&M

-All metrics will include the number and populations of public water systems, state small water systems, and individual residences supplied by dry or contaminated domestic wells or unsafe surface water supplies supported by the funding.
+The number of community water systems and school water systems and associated population that return to compliance and are out of compliance, as well as:

+The time to return to compliance

+The number of systems that are out of compliance due to requirements in place before and after July 2019

+Climate change adaptation related metrics, including:

+Pounds of carbon dioxide saved per project

+Number of communities, including state small system and domestic well communities, and schools and associated population with a long-term solution being implemented (i.e., construction project being funded)

+Cost effectiveness of the Program, including:

+Cost of solution per connection or per person served

+Administrative efficiency of the funding Program, including:

+The time between interim replacement water being requested and provided

+The time between a technical assistance request being made and the start of the technical assistance being provided

+The time for an application to be complete after being started

+The time for a complete application to result in an executed funding agreement

+The time for a complete request for reimbursement to result in receipt of payment

+Community engagement effectiveness of the Program, including:

+Number of Advisory Group meetings

+Number of community meetings

+Estimated number of meeting attendees

+Website and social media analytics

+Diversity of communication strategies, platforms, and materials

-Additional metrics will be identified as the program evolves.
+State Water Board staff will work with stakeholders, including the Advisory Group, to propose criteria and metrics for evaluating the TMF of water systems and system-wide affordability thresholds.
+Additional metrics for program implementation will be identified as the program evolves.

 Public Hearing

-The State Water Board will hold at least one public hearing before adopting each fund expenditure plan.
+The State Water Board will hold at least one public hearing before adopting each Fund Expenditure Plan.

 Report to the Legislature

-The State Water Board will provide the first fund expenditure plan to the Joint Legislative Budget Committee and the chairpersons of the fiscal committees in each house of the Legislature by March 1, 2021 and will similarly provide subsequent annual fund expenditure plans by March 1 of each year.
-The State Water Board may submit the fund expenditure plans either in the Governor’s Budget documents, or as separate reports.
-The fund expenditure plan will be posted on the State Water Board’s website.
+The State Water Board will provide the first Fund Expenditure Plan to the Joint Legislative Budget Committee and the chairpersons of the fiscal committees in each house of the Legislature by March 1, 2021 and will similarly provide subsequent annual Fund Expenditure Plans by March 1 of each year.
+The State Water Board may submit the Fund Expenditure Plans either in the Governor’s Budget documents, or as separate reports.
+The Fund Expenditure Plan will be posted on the State Water Board’s website.

+OTHER ITEMS

+Petition Process for Consideration of Consolidation

 Members of a disadvantaged community may petition the State Water Board to consider ordering consolidation of the community’s water system.
 Any such petition must include the following information:

-Contact information, including name and address, of the petitioner;
+Contact information, including name and address, of the petitioner

-Signatures of community members supporting the consolidation;
+Signatures of community members supporting the consolidation

-Available water system water quality data;
+Available water system water quality data

-The relative location of the water system to adjacent and/or nearby water systems; and
+The relative location of the water system to adjacent and/or nearby water systems

-The reason(s) the petitioner seeks consolidation.
+The reason(s) the petitioner seeks consolidation

-Petitions which include significant community support will have a greater likelihood of being accepted and acted upon by the State Water Board.
+Petitions which include significant community support and cost-effective projects will have a greater likelihood of being accepted and acted upon by the State Water Board.